Kong Hon

-Kong Hon (September 10, 1939 – December 7, 2017) is a former Chinese actor and director from Hong Kong.
-Mr Kong is credited with over 90 films as an actor and 2 films as a director.
+Kong Hon (September 10, 1939 – December 7, 2017) was a Chinese actor and director from Hong Kong.
+Kong was credited with over 90 films as an actor and 2 films as a director.

 Career

 Kong made his acting debut at an early age and subsequently appeared in many films.
 In 1979, he joined Rediffusion Television and acted in dramas, including Blowing in the Wind, The Eight Fairies and Empress Wu.

 He later appeared in several TVB productions from the 1990s, and was noted for portraying wealthy figures in series such as Healing Hands and Burning Flame.

 Kong's final role was in the 2012 series Three Kingdoms RPG.